 For more than five hundred years, the Israelites waited for the fulfillment of the words of the prophet Jeremiah concerning a new covenant that God would initiate with His people:

 31“The days are coming,” declares the Lord, “when I will make a new covenant with the people of Israel and with the people of Judah.
 32It will not be like the covenant I made with their ancestors when I took them by the hand to lead them out of Egypt, because they broke my covenant, though I was a husband to them,” declares the Lord.
 33“This is the covenant I will make with the people of Israel after that time,” declares the Lord.
 “I will put my law in their minds and write it on their hearts.
 I will be their God, and they will be my people.
 34No longer will they teach their neighbor, or say to one another, ‘Know the Lord,’ because they will all know me, from the least of them to the greatest,” declares the Lord.
 “For I will forgive their wickedness and will remember their sins no more” (Jeremiah 31:31-34).

-A covenant is a formal agreement of legal validity solemnly binding on the parties that agree with one another.
-The Old Covenant between God and the Israelites was inaugurated at the foot of Mount Sinai and not made without blood (Exodus 24:6-8).
-The New Covenant that we enter into with God promises that the Lord will walk with us and that His presence will "Passover" us.
-When we say "yes" to Jesus Christ, we enter a formal covenant with Him.
+A covenant is a formal agreement of legal validity solemnly binding on the parties that agree.
+The Old Covenant between God and the Israelites was inaugurated at the foot of Mount Sinai and was not made without blood (Exodus 24:6-8).
+The New Covenant we enter with God promises that the Lord will walk with us and His presence will "Passover" us.
+We enter a formal covenant with Him when we say "yes" to Jesus Christ.
 Our part of the covenant is to walk in faithful obedience to Him.
-God's role is to walk with us and always to be our God.
+God's role is to walk with us and always be our God.
 He has given many conditional promises that go along with this covenant.
 We are only to ask Him.
 Have you entered into the New Covenant yet?
 Isn't it time?
 Keith Thomas

 Taken from the series on the Gospel of Luke, study 59.
 The Last Supper